Rainyan/windows-desktop-shortcut-cleaner/README.md

 options:
-  -h, --help            show this help message and exit -f, --no-dry-run      permanently delete the matching files (instead of dry-run) -V, --verbose         whether to print additional debug information -d DESKTOPS, --desktops DESKTOPS
+  -h, --help            show this help message and exit -f, --no-dry-run      permanently delete the matching files (instead of dry-run). default: false -V, --verbose         whether to print additional debug information. default: false -d DESKTOPS, --desktops DESKTOPS
-                        comma-delimited list of desktop identifiers to use -e EXCEPTIONS, --exceptions EXCEPTIONS
+                        comma-delimited list of desktop identifiers to use. default: Desktop,PublicDesktop -e EXCEPTIONS, --exceptions EXCEPTIONS
-                        never delete shortcuts with these names --print-my-desktop-dir
+                        comma-delimited list of shortcuts never to be deleted, without the .lnk extension. default: empty list --print-my-desktop-dir
                         outputs the user's desktop directory to stdout and exits
 ```